nodejs/node/GOVERNANCE.md

-Prior to the public nomination, the collaborator initiating it can seek feedback from other collaborators in private using [the GitHub discussion page][collaborators-discussions] of the collaborators team, and work with the nominee to improve their contribution profile, in order to make the nomination as frictionless as possible.
+Prior to the public nomination, the collaborator initiating it can seek feedback from other collaborators in private using [the GitHub discussion page][collaborators-discussions] of the collaborators team, and work with the nominee to improve the nominee's contribution profile, in order to make the nomination as frictionless as possible.

 If individuals making valuable contributions do not believe they have been considered for a nomination, they may log an issue or contact a collaborator